 • On a small-to-microscopic scale, the properties of the lunar surface are governed by a combination of phenomena—impact effects the arrival, at speeds up to tens of kilometers per second, of meteoritic material ranging in size down to fractions of a micrometer; bombardment by solar wind, cosmic ray, and solar flare particles; ionizing radiation; and temperature extremes.

-• The materials formed of these minerals are classified into four main groups: asaltic volcanism, the rocks forming the marina, pristine highland rocks uncontaminated by impact mixing, breccias and impact melts, formed by impacts that disassembled and reassembled mixtures of rocks, and soils, defined as unconsolidated aggregates of particles less than 1 cm (0.4 inch) in size, derived from all the rock types.
-All these materials are of igneous origin, but their melting and crystallization history is complex.
+• The materials formed of these minerals are classified into four main groups volcanism, the rocks forming the marina, pristine highland rocks uncontaminated by impact mixing, breccias and impact melts, formed by impacts that disassembled and reassembled mixtures of rocks, and soils, defined as unconsolidated aggregates of particles less than 1 cm (0.4 inch) in size, derived from all the rock types.
+All these materials are of igneous origin, but thier melting and crystallization history is complex.

-• The idea that the lunar crust is the product of differentiation in an ancient magma ocean is supported to some extent by compositional data, which show that lightweight rocks, containing such minerals as plagioclase, rose while denser materials, such as pyroxene and olivine, sank to become the source regions for the later radioactive heating episode that resulted in the outflows of mare basalts.
-Whether there ever was a uniform global ocean of molten rock, it is clear that the Moon’s history is one of much heating and melting in a complex series of events that would have driven off volatiles (if any were present) and erased the record of earlier mineral compositions.
+• The lunar crust is the product of differentiation in an ancient magma ocean is supported to some extent by compositional data, which show that lightweight rocks, containing such minerals as plagioclase, rose while denser materials, such as pyroxene and olivine, sank to become the source regions for the later radioactive heating episode that resulted in the outflows of mare basalts.
+Whether there ever was a uniform global ocean of molten rock, the Moon’s history is one of much heating and melting in a complex series of events that would have driven off volatiles (if any were present) and erased the record of earlier mineral compositions.

-the Moon as a body in which, given its small size, all heat-driven internal processes have run down.
-With the rise of scientific inquiry in the Renaissance, investigators attempted to fit theories on the origin of the Moon to the available information, and the question of the Moon’s formation became a part of the attempt to explain the observed properties of the solar system (see Solar system: Origin of the solar system).
-At first, the approach was largely founded on a mathematical examination of the dynamics of the Earth-Moon system.
-Rigorous analysis of careful observations over a period of more than 200 years gradually revealed that, because of tidal effects (see tide), the rotations of both the Moon and Earth are slowing and the Moon is receding from Earth.
+THE Moon as a body in which, given its small size, all heat-driven internal processes have run down.
+With the rise of scientific inquiry in the Renaissance, investigators attempted to fit theories on the origin of the Moon to t, and the question of the Moon’s formation became a part of the attempt to explain the observed properties of the solar system At first, the approach was largely founded on a mathematical examination of the dynamics of the Earth-Moon system.
+Rigorous analysis of careful observations over a OF 200 years gradually revealed that, because of tidal effects the rotations of both the Moon and Earth are slowing and the Moon is receding from Earth.
 Studies then turned back to consider the state of the system when the Moon was closer to Earth.
 Throughout the 17th, 18th, and